Note that this Educational Continuity for Learning page will be retired on August 13, 2021.

 Information and resources listed here will continue to be updated as the campus works to provide additional tools, resources, and strategies.
 Last update: July 1, 2021 11:45 am.

 Note: As you prepare for online coursework, please be aware of increased cybersecurity threats disguised as information about COVID-19.

 Check the syllabus in each of your courses for information on how instructors will handle unexpected shifts to instruction.
 Consider reaching out to your TAs and instructors to ask them:

 - What are their expectations of you as a student if you are unable to virtually attend class?

 - How would they like you to communicate with them?

 Sign up to receive alerts from Emergency Management via text message and email:

-In the event that campus is closed, the university may continue to hold classes online or only cancel a few days of classes.
-You may feel that it's a nice break BUT in either situation, you as a student are still expected to complete your coursework and study.
+Due to campus being closed, the university will continue to hold classes online.
+You may feel that it's a nice break BUT in times like these, you as a student are still expected to complete your coursework and study.

 Remember, for every unit you are taking, the expectation is that you will do three additional hours of work related to that class outside of class.
 This includes things like homework, reading, and studying.
 Make sure you don’t fall behind.

 Communicate Needs to Your Instructor